sanaipei001/django-user-management/README.md

-# django-user-management
-# django-user-management
 Django User Management System

 Welcome to the Django User Management System, a sleek web app built with Django 5.2.4 and Python 3.13.2!
 Featuring a blue sticky navbar and fixed footer, this app offers user registration, real email verification, a welcoming dashboard, profile updates, and secure login/logout.
 Deployed on Render’s free tier, it’s perfect for learning Django with a modern Bootstrap 5 UI.
 Clone it and make it yours!

 Live at insert Render URL here.
 Dev.to article: [insert Dev.to URL here].

 Features